k5iogura/YOLOv2-chainer/README.md

 onnx_chainer output error.

+## Limitation to convert chainer network definition to onnx or caffemodel

+- L.Bias causes KeyError: 'BroadcastTo'.
+So do not use L.Bias layer.
+- use_beta option of L.BatchNormalize() must be True.
+So do not use use_beta=False
+- Rewrite Network definition to pass above 2 items.

 ## transform chainer .model to IRmodel .bin, .xml

 OpenVINO IE outputs inference result as (1,83300) memory layout.